Further Maths A-Level (OCR)

 Any student planning to take a mathematics-rich degree (Engineering, Sciences, Computing, Finance/Economics, as well as Mathematics itself) will benefit enormously from taking Further Mathematics, and will find the transition to degree level work easier as a result.
 By completing an A level qualification in Further Mathematics you can choose just about any profession you want!

-5 GCSEs at grade 9-4, ideally including English, with Mathematics at grade 7 or above.
+You should be on track to achieve a minimum of 5 GCSEs at grades 4 - 9, ideally including English, with Mathematics at grade 7 or above.
 You must be taking Mathematics A Level alongside this course.